How to recover data from Drobo

 Use RAID Builder to assemble BeyondRAID from the member drives.

-Open RAID Builder by choosing the "Build RAID" in the "RAID" menu and add each drive to the array in any order.
-For this you may click on them twice or use the "Add to RAID" option in the drive context menu.
-In the configurations sheet choose Drobo BeyondRAID as the RAID level.
+Open RAID Builder by choosing the "Build RAID" item in the "RAID" menu and add each drive to the array in any order.
+For this, you may click on them twice or use the "Add to RAID" option in the drive context menu.
+In the configuration sheet, choose Drobo BeyondRAID as the RAID level.
 In case of multiple LUNs, define the LUN number starting from "0" for the first LUN.
 After that, you can press "Build this RAID" to mount the storage in the list of devices.

 Find the assembled BeyondRAID with the partition holding your data.